School of: Education

 Elementary School Teacher Middle School Teacher High School Teacher

-• Create lesson plans and teach students subjects including math, science, and reading
+• Create lesson plans and teach students subjects that include math, science, and reading

 • Evaluate students’ abilities and help them overcome challenges

-• Communicate with family members about students’ progress
+• Communicate with family members about their students’ progress

 • Provide focused instruction on specific subject areas